Sucker (Plantain | Banana | Pineapple)

 - Variety name: Smooth Cayenne.

-- Maturity period is 18 months.
+- The maturity period is 18 months.

 - Farmers traditionally depend on the natural regeneration process of new plantain suckers to replace their plantain plants.